 - Restraints are not necessary for vehicles made before 1968.

-If you or your child do not meet one of these conditions, the child must be restrained within the vehicle.
+If you or your kid do not fit in any of these categories, the youngster must be restrained within the car.